What did Laurence Sterne mean by: There are worse occupations in this world than feeling a woman’s pulse. - Laurence Sterne Writer · Ireland Copy

 + It is sweet to feel by what fine spun threads our affections are drawn together.
 Feraz Zeid, January 13, 2024January 13, 2024, Laurence Sterne, Engagement, Sweet, Together, 0 - Laurence Sterne Writer · Ireland

-+ Vanity bids all her sons be brave, and all her daughters chaste and courteous.
-Feraz Zeid, January 13, 2024January 13, 2024, Laurence Sterne, Daughter, Son, Vanity, 0 - Laurence Sterne Writer · Ireland
++ Pain and pleasure, like light and darkness, succeed each other.
+Feraz Zeid, January 13, 2024January 13, 2024, Laurence Sterne, Light, Pain, Success, 0 - Laurence Sterne Writer · Ireland

-+ When the heart flies out before the understanding, it saves the judgment a world of pains.
-Feraz Zeid, January 13, 2024January 13, 2024, Laurence Sterne, Heart, Judging, Pain, 0 - Laurence Sterne Writer · Ireland
++ I take a simple view of life.
+It is keep your eyes open and get on with it.
+Feraz Zeid, January 13, 2024January 13, 2024, Laurence Sterne, Eye, Simple, 0 - Laurence Sterne Writer · Ireland

 Fight any instinct to be humorless, for humorlessness is the worst of all absurdities. - Jean Cocteau Artist · France